Frequently Asked Questions (FAQ)

 Check out a video we did on Blockwork air tightness

-1. Why is ventilation compliance not being met across the industry, and what is contributing to this non-compliance?
+2. Why is ventilation compliance not being met across the industry?

-Traditionally, the compliance issue has always been dealt with using deem to satisfied methods.
-As long as the duct manufacturers and installers only have to follow the prescribed methods and procedures for compliance.
+Historically, compliance has been based on “deemed-to-satisfy” approaches, where manufacturers and installers follow prescribed methods, not necessarily outcome-based performance testing.
 In the past, only special buildings may prescribe pressure testing of ductwork by the mechanical consultants.

 Ductwork Sealing